Fornaxian/pixeldrain_web/res/include/md/api_file.md

 error_reading_input               | 400         | The upload was interrupted before it completed
 too_many_files                    | 400         | Your account holds more files than the per-account limit
 user_out_of_space                 | 400         | Your account has run out of storage space
-ip_banned                         | 403         | Your IP address has been banned for violating the content policy account_banned                    | 403         | Your account has been banned for violating the content policy writing                           | 500         | Failed to write the file to disk, the server may be out of storage space
+email_address_not_verified        | 403         | Your account does not have a verified e-mail address yet ip_banned                         | 403         | Your IP address has been banned for violating the content policy account_banned                    | 403         | Your account has been banned for violating the content policy writing                           | 500         | Failed to write the file to disk, the server may be out of storage space